 Blackberries are more than just powerful antioxidants.
 They are also extremely high in some of the highest forms of chronic disease and cancer-fighting compounds: vitamins C, E, and ellagic acid.
 They also hold high levels of the soluble fiber known as pectin, a substance that studies link to lowered levels of cholesterol.

-Cherries are high in quercetin & ellagic acid, which as an antioxidant flavonoid have been shown to promote cell and tissue health.
+Cherries are high in quercetin and ellagic acid, and they are excellent antioxidant flavonoids that promote cell and tissue health.
 Further, cherries also contain melatonin, an important natural chemical related to healthy sleep rhythms, and maintaining a youthful appearance.

 After getting a close look at the list of commonly available berries in the market and their nutritional details, let’s also have a brief look at the benefits of these berries towards weight loss:-

-Berries are an extremely rich source of antioxidants, which helps in fighting oxidation – a natural process associated with cancer, heart disease, and aging during which cells can be damaged.
-Black raspberries, red raspberries, boysenberries, Marionberries, and strawberries are super-antioxidant foods with high oxygen radical absorbance capacity.
+Berries are an extremely rich source of antioxidants that helps in fighting oxidation.
+The latter is a natural process associated with cancer, heart disease, and aging during which cells can be damaged.
+Black raspberries, red raspberries, boysenberries, and strawberries are super-antioxidant foods with high oxygen radical absorbance capacity.

 All dark-colored berries are also high in ellagic acid, which has been proven helpful to kill some cancer cells.
 Not only this, but these berries are very rich in vitamin C as well.

 Along with pumping up the volume high fiber foods also help in slowing down the digestion process because of which fiber takes longer to digest, helping you feel fuller longer on relatively few calories.
-According to the CDC, some studies indicate that eating whole fruits creates greater feelings of fullness than consuming them either as a purée or juice.
+Some studies indicate that eating whole fruits creates greater feelings of fullness than consuming them either as a purée or juice.
 This is because of a higher presence of fiber that’s driven out in the liquid form.

-To lose weight, it is always good to choose foods, which have lower energy density meaning foods with fewer calories.
-The goal when dieting is to eat a greater volume of food that’s lower in calories to help you feel fuller for a longer duration.
+To lose weight, it is always good to choose foods that have a lower energy density (or fewer calories).
+The goal of scheduled dieting is to eat a greater volume of food that’s lower in calories to help you feel fuller for a longer duration.
 Foods that are high in water and fiber content but low in fat, such as berries are low-energy-dense foods.

-For example – 1 tsp of butter contains about the same calories as 1/2 cup of blackberries, blueberries, or sliced strawberries, between which is between 30-40 calories.
+For example, one tsp of butter contains about the same calories as 1/2 cup of blackberries, blueberries, or sliced strawberries.
+This energy count is somewhere between 30 and 40 calories.

-A long list of berries ranging from blueberries to raspberries, blackberries, and strawberries, have high water content.
-Most fruits and vegetables contain high amounts of water, which increases weight, volume, and juiciness but actually has no calories at all.
+A long list of berries ranging from blueberries to raspberries, blackberries, and strawberries, has high water content.
+Most fruits and vegetables contain high amounts of water, which increases weight, volume, and juiciness but has no calories at all.

-Foods high in water can contribute significantly to a sense of fullness after eating, which ultimately contributes to boosting the weight loss process!
+Tip: Foods high in water can contribute significantly to a sense of fullness after eating- this contributes a great deal to quicken the weight loss process.

 You can prepare the curd and whipped topping mixture in advance; refrigerate separately until you’re ready to serve.
 Who doesn’t love strawberry bruschetta?
 And it's even better when they are topped with strawberries.
 The way the tangy, slightly salty goat cheese works with balsamic-coated strawberries and crispy, charred bread is just delectable.